-Those interested in launching digital signage for your department/division should contact the E-Communications team (ECOMM) at email@example.com.
+If you're interested in launching digital signage for your department/division, you should contact the E-Communications team (ECOMM) at email@example.com.
 Our team can help coordinate hardware sourcing, software training and support, design consultation, and more.
 Alternatively, departments may coordinate their own hardware purchases and installation.

 Because UIT is providing software licensing at no cost to customers, all signage displays must adhere to the guidelines listed below:

-- Subscribe to a campus digital signage channel that will allow UHDPS to push out emergency notifications to all displays in place of existing content.
+- Subscribe to a campus digital signage channel that will allow UHDPS to push out emergency notifications as needed to all displays in place of existing content

 - Adhere to a predetermined signage naming convention that is clearly marks the location of the display

 Prior to contacting ECOMM, please review the following: